Water leaks

 • Open the sealed weld.

-• Reseal with sealant.
+• Reseal using sealant.

 Link to this page in different formats